spearkkk/deep-oceanic-next/README.md

-# ❣️ Deep Oceanic Next Theme: Inspirations
+# ❣️ Deep Oceanic Next Color Theme: Inspirations

 The creation of the **Deep Oceanic Next Theme** has been an incredible journey of inspiration and collaboration.
 This theme is deeply influenced by two stunning color schemes: the [Oceanic Next Color Scheme](https://github.com/voronianski/oceanic-next-color-scheme) and the [Deep Ocean Theme](https://plugins.jetbrains.com/plugin/16729-deep-ocean-theme).
 These projects sparked the vision of capturing the tranquility and mystery of the deep ocean within a single palette.